NDIS Service Provision vs Independent Advocacy – what’s the difference?

 What is independent advocacy?

-Under Section 9 of the NDIS Act 2013, ‘independent advocacy’ is defined as:
+Under Section 9 of the NDIS Act 2013, an ‘independent advocate’ is defined as:

-“Advocacy that is independent of the Agency, the Commission and any NDIS providers.”
+(a) is independent of the Agency, the Commission and any NDIS providers providing supports or services to the person with disability; and

 Independent advocacy is most commonly funded through the National Disability Advocacy Program (NDAP) and delivered by specialist, non-provider organisations.

-NDIS providers—whether registered or unregistered—must not offer, market, or present their services as independent advocacy, regardless of whether the service is provided free of charge.
+NDIS providers—whether registered or unregistered—must not offer, market, or present their services as independent advocate for a person with disability, if they also provide NDIS supports or services to that person.
+This is the case regardless of whether the independent advocacy service is provided free of charge.

 Doing so may:

-- Risk misleading participants and compromising their choice and control
+- Risk misleading participants and compromising their choice and control; and

 - Contravene the Australian Consumer Law if services are promoted as ‘independent’ when they are not.

-While providers must not offer advocacy, they can support participants in other ways:
+While providers may not be able to provide independent advocacy, they can support participants in other ways:

 - Refer participants to a genuine independent advocacy organisation (e.g. NDAP providers)